-Businesses of all sizes are moving towards cloud storage, so it's no surprise that Dropbox is growing fast.
+Organizations of all sizes are moving towards business cloud storage services, so it's no surprise that Dropbox is growing fast.
 During the last 12 months, the firm doubled its number of accounts to 200 million, thanks to its popularity among consumers as well as smaller businesses.

 With the recent launch for Dropbox for Business, the service is now one of several consumer cloud solutions actively targeting the business market.
 The business version is ideal for SMBs because it is easy to use but comes with enterprise-standard security and control.

 Among its features, Dropbox's new admin console lets you easily add or remove members, as well as pay bills and generate reports.
 It also gives SMBs more control over data with the ability to manage and remotely wipe a device.
 Meanwhile, files are stored using 256-bit AES encryption, with SSL technology creating a secure method for data transfers.

 Dropbox's business version still offers collaboration features, allowing staff to work from anywhere and to send large files via the web rather than using email.
 Additionally, the new service allows users to create a 'partition', so they can access both business and personal accounts from one client.

 However, Dropbox for Business is not as cheap as some of its rivals - such as Google Drive.
 Therefore, smaller firms might wish to try the consumer version first - which is free for modest amounts of data - and see if they like the feel of it for business or want to go for one of these other best cloud storage services.

 Dropbox offers three tiers, the most basic of which is free for less than 2GB of data.
 The next step up is Dropbox Pro, which will cost you $10 (around £6) a month for 100GB, which you can top up by $4 if you want unlimited file recovery or versioning.